My Quiet Kitchen

 • Dried oregano and basil give the dressing its classic Italian flavor.

 • Nutritional yeast also adds to the umami, cheesy vibes.
 I highly recommend this non-fortified nutritional yeast by Sari Foods.
+The flavor is infinitely better than the average nutritional yeast.

 • Fresh parsley is nutritious, flavorful, and beautiful.